nmiodice/bloom-term/README.md

 # This controls how many symbols will be shown on a line.
 If this value is missing or set to -1,
 # then all results will be printed on a single line.
 export BLOOM_TERM_SHOW_PER_LINE="3"

+# This controls the HTTP timeout.
+If it takes longer than this many seconds to complete
+# the request, bloom-term will exit without printing anything to the terminal
+#
+# If this value is missing, bloom-term will default to a 1 second timeout
+export BLOOM_TERM_TIMEOUT="0.5"
 ```

 - Run `bloom-term`